 Queenstown Lakes District Council (QLDC) is responsible for stormwater, drinking water and waste water.
-Find out more about Stormwater on the QLDC website.
+Find out more on the QLDC website.

 Otago Regional Council (ORC) is responsible for looking after our region’s natural resources.
-Find out more about Stormwater on the ORC website.
+Find out more on the ORC website.